ClassLink OneRoster 1.1 CSV Overview

 Describes the set of files that is being transmitted.

-Describes different time periods that are referenced in other files.
+Describes different time periods such as Marking Periods, Semesters, Quarters, etc. that are referenced in other files.

 Describes “organizations” that are referenced in other files.
-Generally, there will be a “District” org and an org for each building within the district.
+Generally, there will be a “District” org and an org for each building or school within the district.

 Describes course offerings.
 These are sometimes referred to as “class templates” and are not assigned to teachers or students.

 Describes all users in the system.
 There will generally be one row for every student, teacher and administrator.
-For integration with ClassLink OneClick, the “username” column should match the user’s login credentials (Active Directory username or Google username).
+For integration with ClassLink OneClick, the “username” column must match the user’s ClassLink login credentials (Active Directory username or Google username).

 Describes the association between users and the classes they teach/take.
 Each row needs a unique identifier (sourcedId) and it is generally advised that the classSourcedId and the userSourcedId be combined to create a unique combination.